PruthvishGhedia/SIH-2K25-TESTING/Backend/SIH.ERP.Soap/COMPREHENSIVE_API_DOCUMENTATION.md

 ## Generic CRUD Service
 **Endpoint**: `/soap`
 **Interface**: `IGenericCrud`
+**Data Source**: Various database tables with restricted access for security

 A generic service that provides CRUD operations for any table in the database.
 This service is restricted to a predefined list of allowed tables for security purposes.